Upper Valley Educators Institute

-Upper Valley Educators Institute is an unaccredited non-profit graduate teachers college based in New Hampshire.
+Upper Valley Educators Institute is a non-profit graduate teachers college based in New Hampshire.

 UVEI was founded in 1969.
 Initially, the program focused on teacher preparation, and later expanded to include school administration.
 The Graduate School of Education was established in 2010 to offer master's degrees and merged into UVEI in 2021.
 The institute also provides continuing education and community outreach and participates in education research.

 Elijah Hawkes, author of School for the Age of Upheaval: Classrooms that Get Personal, Get Political and Get to Work, is the institute's Director of School Leadership Programs.
 The institute's first director, Barbara Ragle Barnes, was the first person to receive the Master of Arts in Liberal Studies from Dartmouth College.

-The institute is not accredited, but is a candidate for accreditation through the New England Commission of Higher Education.
+The institute is accredited by the New England Commission of Higher Education.
 It is part of a wave of "new graduate schools of education," or nGSEs, established since 2000.